Best Bike Helmets for Kids

 con Excess strap

-The Bell Sidetrack is ergonomically designed to keep the helmet tough but lightweight and prevent head damage.
+The Bell Sidetrack II is ergonomically designed to keep the helmet tough but lightweight and prevent head damage.
 Although it takes some finessing to get it to fit properly, its quick-adjust fasteners help form it to your child's head (even as they grow).

 2. Giro Scamp Helmet: Best for babies and toddlers